peymanhr/kb/Programming/rest.md

 ## REST API

-[Twitter](https://dev.twitter.com/rest/public) is a messaging application and apart from it's mobile app or website that people normally use, It offers a decent REST API which enables a softwares to twit instead of a human being. or through another URL it enables a software to query top twits for a specific hashtag.
+[Twitter](https://dev.twitter.com/rest/public) is a messaging application and apart from it's mobile app or website that people normally use, It offers a decent REST API which enables a softwares to twit instead of a human being. or through another URL it enables a software to query top tweets for a specific hashtag.

 So a REST API is **a collection of RESTful web-services plus documents on how to use the API that allows a developer to integrate his own application with it.**